saikirankadarla/MSc-Bioinformatics-Project/README.md

 ![image](https://github.com/user-attachments/assets/4717dae9-996e-495d-8120-c31fab33a2c4)

  Fig3:-Constructed protein-protein interactions of amyloid beta in cytoscape

+ The below constructed networks used with Genemania

 ![image](https://github.com/user-attachments/assets/e3328467-6383-4cf4-8c0f-03b2b7e7aa8d)

-Fig4:-Integrated network of alpha-synuclein with genemania
+Fig4:-Integrated network of alpha-synuclein

 ![image](https://github.com/user-attachments/assets/fa522200-5caf-47f2-b069-fbaedeef63a4)

-Fig 5:-Integrated network of tau with genemania
+Fig5:-Integrated network of tau

 ![image](https://github.com/user-attachments/assets/fcb9d8b1-ab2d-42c3-8be4-bb47a538bcd9)

-Fig 6 :-Integrated network of amyloid beta with genemania
+Fig6 :-Integrated network of amyloid beta

 ![image](https://github.com/user-attachments/assets/ad4953d6-a58b-4fd4-8e3f-a59b7d10091b)

-Fig 7:-Common protein involved with interactions of tau(MAPT),alpha-synuclein(SNCA) and Amyloid beta(APP), identified with string database by inputing interactors of proteins
+Fig7:-Common protein involved with interactions of tau(MAPT),alpha-synuclein(SNCA) and Amyloid beta(APP), identified with string database by inputing interactors of proteins

 CDK5 protein identified as common protein involved with MAPT,APP,SNCA protein interactions.In next step the sequence of all proteins taken from Uniprot and structures are predicted with Alphafold-3 and with the structures of protein ,CDK5 Protein is docked with all SNCA,MAPT,APP proteins using Cluspro.